nikhilesh9ix/nikhilesh9ix/README.md

 - **Focus Areas:** Language translation, Indian languages, Multimodal input

 ### [VerseVaani](https://github.com/nikhilesh9ix/versevaani)
 VerseVaani is an open-source AI assistant that interprets Sanskrit verses (shlokas) in a poetic and spiritually rich manner.
 Built with an open large language model (LLM), it provides an English poetic translation, a word-by-word meaning breakdown, and a cultural or spiritual interpretation.
+The project is designed to be accessible to students, spiritual seekers, and Indian language enthusiasts, with future plans to support Hindi and Telugu.
 - **Tech Stack:** Python, LLMs, NLP, Sanskrit Processing
 - **Focus Areas:** Cultural AI, Language interpretation, Spiritual technology

 ### [HerVival](https://github.com/nikhilesh9ix/hervival)
 HerVival is a comprehensive, AI-powered mobile platform designed to support women in India who have faced harassment, abuse, or emotional distress.
-It offers a safe, judgment-free space where users can access virtual support groups, personalized self-care plans, professional counseling, and critical safety resources.
+It offers a safe, judgment-free space where users can access virtual support groups, personalized self-care plans, professional counseling, and critical safety resources such as SOS contacts and legal aid connections.
+By combining real-time emotional support, AI-driven guidance, and partnerships with mental health professionals, NGOs, and government bodies, HerVival bridges the gap between crisis and recovery.
+Its holistic approach focuses on empowering women to heal, rebuild their lives, and regain confidence, while ensuring privacy, security, and culturally sensitive care.
 - **Tech Stack:** AI/ML, Mobile Development, Mental Health Tech, Security
 - **Focus Areas:** Women's safety, Mental health support, Social impact